phpb-com/dosid/README.md

 Generating each ID comes at a cost.
 Refer to the Cloudflare ([pricing](https://developers.cloudflare.com/workers/platform/pricing)).
 Generally it should cost under $2 per million IDs.

+## Quick start

+Prerequisits

+- node 16.X
+- yarn 3.2.1 or later
+- Cloudflare account with paid Workers plan (DO is only availble with the paid plan)

+Clone this repository:

+`git clone git@github.com:phpb-com/dosid.git`

+Change directory to the newly cloned repository:

+`cd docid`

+Install the dependencies:

+`yarn install`

+Check if you are loged into the cloudflare account with wrangler:

+`yarn wrangler whoami`

+If not logged-in, please do so (skip this step if you are already logged-in):

+`yarn wrangler login`

+Deploy the durable object and its Worker:

+`yarn deploy`

+The last line of the output should have your workers hostname, i.e., `dosid.<your worker subdomain>.workers.dev`

+Set the salt for hashids:
+`dosid % openssl rand -base64 15 | tee .secet_hashids_salt | yarn wrangler secret put DOSID_HASHIDS_SALT`

+The salt will be saved in `.secet_hashids_salt` file which you should backup and remove.

+Query your new worker to generate first ID:
+`curl https://dosid.<your worker subdomain>.workers.dev`

+You should see the output similare to the following:

+`{"hashIds":["oYxnB"]}`

+Or, if you need to generate multiple IDs, please add `count` variable with the specific number:

+`curl 'https://dosid.<your worker subdomain>.workers.dev/?count=10'`

+Which should produce the output similar to the follwoing:

+`{"hashIds":["wjRaP","Ob6J7","3OwrM","ka9aP","N4Em1","Oo0qr","3Xa0v","mEoov","NE1R4","O4vWQ"]}`

+That is all to it.
+Now go ahead and see how you can integrate it into your app or workflow.

 ## Basic Usage

 **WARNING:** If you rely on the uniqueness of the generated IDs, the following parameters cannot change after the initial production deployment: **HashIDs Salt** (see the warning in the [code of the worker](src/index.ts)), and generation of a shard (e.g., the textual representation that is passed to `idFromName` method of DO binding).
 You may also want to either back up your sequences or pad the ID sequence with additional bits that will encode version (e.g., 8 bits will give you 256 chances to reset)